-The United States taxes foreign persons on income effectively connected with one’s U.S. trade or business (taxed at graduated individual income tax rates or corporate tax rate of 21 percent in case of foreign corporations) or fixed, determinable, annual and periodical (FDAP) income (typically, passive income) (the collection of tax is accomplished by withholding at source – a general 30 percent withholding tax rate applies, unless reduced or eliminated by the applicable U.S. income tax treaty).
+The United States taxes foreign persons on income effectively connected with one’s U.S. trade or business (taxed at graduated individual income tax rates or a corporate tax rate of 21 percent in case of foreign corporations) or fixed, determinable, annual and periodical (FDAP) income (typically, passive income) (the collection of tax is accomplished by withholding at source – a general 30 percent withholding tax rate applies unless reduced or eliminated by the applicable U.S. income tax treaty).
 The gain from the disposition of U.S. real property interest is also subject to tax under Foreign Investment in Real Property Tax Act (FIRPTA) provisions.

 Attention, Canadian Corporations!
 Do You Have a “Permanent Establishment”?

 A Canadian corporation may be subject to U.S. tax if it is engaged in a U.S. trade or business and has income effectively connected with that trade or business.
 The Canada-U.S. tax treaty may exempt the Canadian corporation from U.S. tax if it is not deemed to have a “permanent establishment.”
-Generally, the “permanent establishment” may be created if the Canadian corporation has an office or a fixed place of business in the United States, has a dependent agent that has authority to conclude contracts in the United States on behalf of the Canadian corporation and habitually exercises such authority, or, if the Canadian corporation sends Canadian-based employees to work in the United States and certain other conditions are met.
+Generally, the “permanent establishment” may be created if the Canadian corporation has an office or a fixed place of business in the United States, has a dependent agent that has the authority to conclude contracts in the United States on behalf of the Canadian corporation and habitually exercises such authority, or if the Canadian corporation sends Canadian-based employees to work in the United States and certain other conditions are met.

 Can Business Be Conducted in the U.S. Without a Permanent Establishment?